The Lord Jesus Christ has commanded us to let our light shine (Mt. 5:16) and to proclaim our Faith from the rooftops (Mt. 10:27).

 We need spiritual leaders who, like Bishop Strickland, are not afraid to call out politicians – like Joe Biden – for their support of child-killing and for trying to say that promoting abortion is compatible with Christian Faith.
 It is not and will never be.

 We need spiritual leaders who, like Bishop Strickland, are not afraid to participate publicly in gatherings that object to the blasphemy committed by the “Sisters of Perpetual Indulgence” in Dodgers Stadium.

 For acts like these, Bishop Strickland and others are criticized.
 Instead, they deserve praise, gratitude and the support of God’s People.

 Spiritual leaders are called to model courage, not cowardice.
 They are called to increase conviction, not confusion.

 We are united in the Gospel of Jesus Christ.
 Some accuse Bishop Strickland and the rest of us of causing division.
-No, it is those who deny the Faith who are causing division.
+No, the ones who are causing division are those who deny the Faith or weaponize their authority in the Church.

 Our goal is not to pretend that we can avoid division, but to make sure we are on the right side of that division.
 We are, and that is why we speak out.

 Note: Pro-life Leader Frank Pavone will present Bishop Strickland with the National Pro-life Recognition Award on the morning of the March for Life in Washington, DC, January 19, 2024.
 You are invited to come and show your support.
 See NationalPrayerService.com for details.